turingschool/curriculum/source/projects/dinner_dash.markdown

 Implement simple recommendations including:

 * The ability to easily see your last order and add the same items to the current order
-* On the order page, before checkout, recommend the three most popular items *not* in the current order
+* After an item is added to and order, recommend three items other customers have ordered with this item.
+If there aren't three other things that've been ordered, fill in with the most popular overall items
 * Combinations of several items (ex: an appetizer, main dish, and dessert) with a small discount over ordering them individually

 ### Where Is It?

-Implement search for both the consumer and administrator:
+Implement full-text search for both the consumer and administrator:

 #### Consumer